 The School Direct (salaried) route is an employment based route into teaching for high quality graduates with three or more years’ career experience.
 As a trainee you will be employed as an unqualified teacher by a school.

-St. Edward’s Teaching School Alliance works in partnership with the Partnership London SCITT (PLS) to provide School Direct ITT in Newham and its neighbouring boroughs.
+St. Edward’s Teacher Training Partnership works with the Partnership London SCITT (PLS) to provide School Direct ITT in Newham and its neighbouring boroughs.

 We offer training for 5-11 age ranges.
-Weekly sessions are delivered at St Edward's Teaching School which includes professional studies and subject related sessions.
+Weekly sessions are delivered a range of schools including Sydney Russell Secondary School and St. Angela’s Secondary School which includes professional studies and subject related sessions.
 This programme provides opportunities for trainees to observe outstanding teaching and learning across a variety of settings and develop networks of local peer support.

 About the accredited body

 Partnership London SCITT is based in the heart of east London.
 PLS distinguishes itself from other local providers by its unique ethos and mix of schools and academies, long history of teacher training activity, geographical spread and commitment to a diverse workforce in a multi-cultural environment.

 Recognise and respond sensitively to the talents and needs of every trainee teacher and provide developing their full potential

 Ensure equality of opportunity is available to all

 Welcome, value and respect all who train in PLS